Czechs: Religion

 In 1977, Richard Felix Staar described Czechs as "tolerant and even indifferent towards religion as a rule".

 After the Bohemian Reformation, most Czechs (about 85%) became followers of Jan Hus, Petr Chelčický and other regional Protestant Reformers.
 Bohemian Estates' defeat in the Battle of White Mountain brought radical religious changes and started a series of intense actions taken by the Habsburgs in order to bring the Czech population back to the Roman Catholic Church.
 After the Habsburgs regained control of Bohemia, Czech people were forcibly converted to Roman Catholicism.
 All kinds of Protestant communities including the various branches of Hussites, Lutherans and Reformed were either expelled, killed, or converted to Catholicism.
 The Catholic Church lost the bulk of its adherents during the Communist era.

 As of 2015, Pew Research Center found in that 72% of the population of Czech Republic declared to be irreligious, a category which includes atheists, agnostics and those who describe their religion as "nothing in particular", 26% were Christians (vast majority Catholics), while 2% belonged to other faiths.

 Demographics

 In the Czech Republic, the nation state of the Czech people, 6,732,104 (63.7%) declared as ethnic Czech according to the 2011 census.
 Notably, another 2,742,669 (26%) were undeclared, and 522,474 (4.9%) declared as Moravians.
 There is a large Czech diaspora, which includes 1,703,930 Americans of Czech/Czechoslovak ancestry, 94,805 Canadians of Czech ancestry, an estimated 45,000 Czech-born residents in the United Kingdom, and ca. 31,000 in Australia.
 There are smaller communities throughout Europe.
-Number of Israelis of Czech-Jewish ancestry is estimated to be about 50,000 to 100,000, with notable individuals such as Max Brod, Yosef Chaim Sonnenfeld or Yehuda Bauer.
+Number of Israelis of Czech-Jewish ancestry is estimated to be about 50,000 to 100,000.